The Bit Players

 W. J. Ladd Edge Tool Company

 W. J. Ladd worked for Sargent & Company of New Haven, Connecticut, from 1856 through at least 1903.
-Sargent Company catalogs for 1910 and 1911 contain listings for auger bits manufactured by Ladd in 1910 and 1911.
+Sargent Company catalogs for 1910 and 1911 contain listings for auger bits manufactured by Ladd.
 Sets of Ladd bits were sold in wooden American case boxes.

 Naugatuck Valley Bit Company